Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-We prepared single-phase \BCS powder samples following the solid-state synthesis route previously reported \cite{gel96,sny94,man97,fis99}.
-In brief, stoichiometric quantities of BaS (99.998$\%$, sigma Aldrich), Co (99.999$\%$, sigma Aldrich) and S (99.98$\%$, sigma Aldrich) were ground and pressed in a glove box under Ar atmosphere.
-The pellets were then loaded in a graphite crucible, sealed under vacuum in quartz ampoules, heated up to 950$^{\circ}$C for 72h and finally quenched in a bath of liquid nitrogen to avoid phase decomposition.
-In order to investigate the stability of the \BCS phase, some of the as-prepared powders have been quenched from high (940$^{\circ}$C) to room temperature under a high pressure of 4 GPa in a Belt press \cite{bra07}.
-All the samples were measured by X-ray diffraction in the Bragg-Brentano reflection geometry using a Panalytical XpertPro MPD 2-circle diffractometer equipped with a Co K$_{\alpha}$ source.
-The as-prepared samples have also been measured as a function of temperature in the 100-400 K range using a Anton Paar HTK 450 temperature chamber.
-All the diffraction data were refined using the Rietveld method implemented in the FullProf software \cite{rod91}.
+We studied the crystal structure of the as-prepared samples by X-ray diffraction in the Bragg-Brentano reflection geometry using a Panalytical XpertPro MPD 2-circle diffractometer equipped with a Co K$_{\alpha}$ source at room temperature and at low-temperature in the 100-400 K range using an Anton Paar HTK 450 temperature chamber.
+The the diffraction data were refined using the Rietveld method implemented in the FullProf software \cite{rod91}.
 Temperature-dependent magnetic susceptibility, $\chi$, and constant pressure specific heat, $C_P$, measurements were performed within the 2-400 K range using a commercial Quantum Design SQUID magnetometer and a commercial physical properties measurement system (PPMS), respectively.
-The specific heat was measured using a standard a 2$\tau$-relaxation method.
+The specific heat was measured using a standard 2$\tau$-relaxation method.